About This Blog

 Mark Jones has called the D.C. area home since he was three years old.
 As a child he enjoyed taking family trips to Colonial Williamsburg and impersonating historical figures for elementary school book reports.
 He earned a Bachelor’s degree in History from Davidson College and a Master's in History and New Media from George Mason University.
 Prior to coming to WETA, Mark worked as an interpreter for the National Park Service at Arlington House: The Robert E. Lee Memorial, where (much to the amusement of his friends) he wore the "Smokey the Bear" hat as part of his uniform and occasionally donned period clothes.
 (Photos are classified.)

-Nick Scalera dates his fascination with history to the day the Bicentennial "Freedom Train" rolled into his hometown of Rochester, NY.
+Nick Scalera is the Senior Director of Digital Media at WETA.
+He dates his fascination with history to the day the Bicentennial "Freedom Train" rolled into his hometown of Rochester, NY.
 Since then, he’s followed a multitude of professional and personal tracks that have ultimately led back to telling stories about the past.
 Before coming to WETA, Nick produced Web sites, interactive elements, online games and video projects for Discovery Channel, TLC, Science Channel, Military Channel and The Henry Ford, the nation's second largest history museum.
 He has also worked as a museum archivist and an exhibit developer, producing immersive historical experiences such as an early-20th Century silent movie theater and a 1980s teen bedroom.
 Scalera has Masters Degrees in History (University of Connecticut) and Information and Library Studies (University of Michigan).